human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 Modern distress (sensory overload, overwork, loneliness, malnourishment, etc) requires hundreds of millions of people to consume psychoactive drugs just to function.
 Most dislike this dependency, which causes further distress.
 Caught in a vicious circle, they wonder helplessly if things will ever change.

 Many factors contribute to distress.
 Hygienic darkroom retreating provides a simple way to reverse all of them at once.
-First, it harmlessly brings them to a halt.
-Second, it provides the being a chance to recover from them naturally, that is, by itself.
-Autonomically.
-No drugs, no therapy, no experts. _Self-healing unleashed_.
+First, halts them.
+Second, it gives you a chance to recover from them autonomically.
+No drugs, therapy, or experts. _Self-healing unleashed_.

 Thus, contrary to fairy tales, religion, and light bulb advertisements, darkness is a good thing.
 Darkness, like light, is a natural condition of life.
 We need nature's full provision of it---10 hours a day---in order to rest properly.